 "Everyone has a preconceived idea of my nationality.
 Italians consider me "The American."
 The Americans call me "The Italian."
 And Russians?
 They frequently stop me on the street, convinced I'm one of them until I reply back in Italian, a good laugh for us all."

 My fascination with acting started with my first trip to the theatre.
 Amazed by the lights and stage, I decided my place was amongst the actors under the spotlights.
-I dashed from my seat and leapt onto the stage - my love of acting was born.
+I dashed from my seat and leaped onto the stage - my love of acting was born.
 From age 11, I convinced my parents to let me spend summers in the USA at acting camps.

 Sports are a significant part of my life.
 From Epeé fencing to driving boats and scuba diving, I love to stay active and immerse myself in nature.
 During winters, I trained with my competitive ski team in Slalom and Super G races in the Alps, and when the snow melts, I get an adrenaline rush climbing the vertical cliffs of the Via Ferrate in the Dolomites.